 The Edwardian Era was a great time for fashion!
 After the outward social stiffness of the Victorian Era, King VII came onto the stage with a bit of flair and a more relaxed approach, and things slowly started to evolve.
 With the new century also came a desire for innovation, and designers became increasingly inventive with each passing year.
 With the willingness that women had to experiment with new styles, Edwardian fashion became full of the unexpected.

 So what would an Edwardian woman most want to have in her wardrobe?
-I have selected a few of my favorite Edwardian fashion for each time of day and explain how they came to be staples of the early part of the 20th century.
+I have selected a few of my favorite Edwardian fashions for each time of day and explain how they came to be staples of the early part of the 20th century.

 The bloused bodice

 While the majority of women’s clothing in the Victorian Era used a fitted bodice, the blouse became a wardrobe staple in the first decade of the new century and was not meant to hug the body at all.
 As we will see when exploring the S-silhouette that was so popular during these years, tops, especially those worn during the day, were meant to poof out from the chest.